 Step one: Apply to your CGIS Study Abroad Program.
 Applications can be found through M-Compass.

 Step two: Complete the LSA Study Abroad Scholarship Application.
 Begin by completing the general application.
 When asked which scholarship program you are applying to, click the box or boxes that match your study abroad experiences.
-If you have previously completed the general application, simply update the application by checking the box for the appropriate study abroad program and resubmitting your application.
+If you have previously completed the general application, simply update the application by checking the box for the appropriate study abroad program and resubmitting your general application.
 Do not uncheck any of the other boxes or change any of your previous responses.
-Our application is not available through M-Compass and can be accessed through the link below.
+Remember: our application is not available through M-Compass and can only be accessed through the link below.